 How sex determination varies from species to species?

-“A biological process by which sex of an individual is decided under the influence of genetic or environmental factor”.
+“A biological process by which the sex of an individual is decided under the influence of genetic or environmental factor”.

 Sex determination is a complex biological process in nature.
 Different species have a different type of sex determination mechanism.